venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/2_Linux_Terminal.md

   * 4 cores, 4 threads (no SMT* or hyperthreading)
     * Slow cores (at most 2.1GHz all core)
   * 8GB RAM (at most)
-  * Might be using a small MicroSD card
+  * Might be using a small and/or slow MicroSD card
 <!-- _footer: "* - Simultaneous multithreading" -->
 ---